DylanGuedes/data-processor-frontend/README.md

   <img src="https://api.codeclimate.com/v1/badges/866b3891f97c8b778488/maintainability" />
 </a>

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on the DataProcessor frontend.

-A short introduction of this app could easily go here.
+DataProcessor is a data processor middleware that is now part of the InterSCity project.

 ## Prerequisites